WordPress Problem? How To Help WordPress Fix It

 The question is,- are past LIKES more important than self-hosting?

 They weren’t to me, but nevertheless, it would have been nice to know before I made the decision.
 Now, I don’t bother with likes or comments.
 If someone wants to tell me something they are welcome to email me.
-Things have changed.

-Researching the migration process
+Researching the Migration Process

 When I looked into migrating, I didn’t notice any warnings.
 I wasn’t looking for problems, so it’s possible I missed them.
 There were other issues I was working on, like menus, and there were other things I didn’t find.

 Wherever the responsibility lies, WordPress and the host you move to must know the issues of moving from WordPress.com to self-hosting.
 So I don’t know why they don’t disclose them to users.
 But they don’t.
-So be aware.

-The sales pitches made to site owners and bloggers to move from WordPress.com to WordPress.org self-hosting is persuasive, but it gives the impression it is easier than it actually is.
+The sales pitch made to site owners and bloggers to move from WordPress.com to WordPress.org self-hosting is persuasive.
+But it gives the impression it is easier than it actually is.
 That’s not to say you shouldn’t move.
-I did because there were plugins, I needed which are not available in WordPress.com.
-But the snags were not transparent.

 You can build any type of site with WordPress

-Nowadays WordPress is the go-to platform for any website user, private individual with a family blog up to sizeable businesses.
-Save costs and use WordPress .com for simple private sites and WordPress.org for business to show professionalism and authority, and to access plugins and get greater flexibility.
-These days, self-hosting on WordPress.org is used by a multitude of businesses, not only bloggers who want to keep producing quality content.
+WordPress is the go-to platform for any website user, private individual with a family blog up to sizeable businesses.
+Save costs and use WordPress.com for simple private sites and WordPress.org for business to show professionalism and authority, and to access plugins and get greater flexibility.

 Parting Tips

 • Bluehost are partners with WordPress, so were a logical choice to host my site.
-I bought the domain from WordPress, but wherever you buy yours, it’s advisable to transfer it to the host to manage.
+But things change.

 • And don’t forget to help all WordPress users by working with the awesome support team when you have a problem.

 Editor’s note – This post was first published on 8th September 2017 and has since been revised and updated.
+Last update – May 2024

 5 Comments